evoexchang3/EvoTrading/attached_assets/SHARE_WITH_TRADING_PLATFORM_1760525522023.md

 # 📦 Files to Share with Trading Platform Team

+> ⚠️ **SECURITY WARNING**: This file has been sanitized and contains NO real credentials.
+> All credential placeholders must be replaced with actual values from your CRM administrator.
+> See `.env.example` in the root directory for the complete environment variable template.

 ## ✅ Complete Integration Package

-All credentials have been generated and included.
-Share these files with your Trading Platform team:
+All credentials must be requested from your CRM administrator.
+Share these documentation files with your Trading Platform team:

 ---